 Overheard at Bonanza: “Where am I?”

-Every Wednesday night, students rush to finish their homework early so that they can go to Bar Night at Alpha Delta Phi.
+Every Wednesday night, students rush to finish their homework early (or skip it altogether) so that they can go to Bar Night at Alpha Delta Phi.
 Held in the fraternity’s basement, students can enjoy beer and other drinks for less than $5.
-Bar Night is also the reason why no one will show up to your 8:30 class on Thursday morning.
+It’ll leave your clothes reeking of cigarette smoke and is the reason why no one will show up to your 8:30 class on Thursday morning.

 Overheard at Bar Night: “Was that my TA?”